Studying (and Working) in Austria

 - Work-related documents:

 - Binding job offer (signed by both parties)

 - Proof of successfully concluded studies (diploma, etc.)

 - Employer documents:

-- Employer’s declaration (“Arbeitgebererklärung”) (link to the form and completion guide)
+- Employer’s declaration (“Arbeitgebererklärung”)

 - Job description (in German)